WoRMS name details

 Reproduction Oval sperm platelets observed in coelomic smears from a few large specimens (20 mm or more in length).
 Individual sperm with a short oval nucleus, a middle piece consisting of 2-4 smaller spherical structures that are likely mitochondria, and a long tail or flagellum.
 Development of post-larvae and juveniles described by Blake (2015: 70-71, figs. 4-5). [details]

-Spelling As Scalibregma is a neuter gender genus it is mandatory to correct the adjectival spelling to australe.
-Such a correction has not yet been published [details]
+Spelling As Scalibregma is a neuter gender genus it is mandatory to correct the adjectival spelling to australe as published in Blake & Read (2025) [details]

 Type locality Southern Ocean, East Antarctic Peninsula, Larsen Ice Shelf Area, Greenpeace Trough, Sta.
 NBP-04 (64º49.209'S, 060º32.033'W), 668 m. [details]